Where to Grab a Great Pizza in Philadelphia’s Western Suburbs

 Photo courtesy of Pizzeria Vetri

-Tucked into the Villanova Center business park, the onetime Avenue Kitchen space was been reworked as part of the LaScala Restaurant Group.
-Fire’s fig and smoked prosciutto pizza nails the sweet-and-salty balance with its mix of fig jam, prosciutto, house-made basil pesto and crumbled Gorgonzola.
+Tucked into the Villanova Center business park and recently opened at the corner of Newtown Street Road along West Chester Pike, Fire’s fig and smoked prosciutto pizza nails the sweet-and-salty balance with its mix of fig jam, prosciutto, house-made basil pesto and crumbled Gorgonzola.

 With its slightly sweet signature sauce and perfect crust, the basic cheese pizza is our go-to at this neighborhood gem.
 And if you’re looking for a solid tomato pie, this is the place.

 This well-traveled corner location brings some of that Brooklyn ’tude to the Main Line.
-Their no-frills New York-style Neopolitan pizza, topped with buffalo mozzarella and fresh basil, is perfect for folding in half.
+Its no-frills New York-style Neapolitan pizza, topped with buffalo mozzarella, fresh basil and garlic, is perfect for folding in half.

 La Cabra Brewing Smokehouse